ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 return to a contiguous sequence.

 Variables holding JSON structures always just have the name of JSON composite, like `jo-5` or  `ja-t2`.
-That name, when you retrieve its corresponding dictionary entry, will have the JSON Facts bound to its cross-reference lists.
-Walking the structure will mean walking the lists of facts of that entry and subsequent JSON headers.
+That name, when you retrieve its corresponding dictionary entry, will have the JSON facts bound to its subject cross-reference lists.
+Walking the structure will mean walking the lists of subject facts of that entry and subsequent JSON headers.

+# Data Storage

+The text data can be stored in various collections.
+One is merely the dictionary, where it is found again by using a copy (sometimes exact capitalization, sometimes any capitalization).

+It can be stored individually in user variables.

+A series of words in succession are stored in an internal sentence array and can be accessed indivually or by pattern matching.
+They disappear at the start of a new sentence.

+A series of related words can be stored independently or sequentially in _n match variables.
+Match variable values last until overwritten, so it is possible to use them to communicate data across users and/or bots even (but it takes careful scripting).

+A triple of related words can be stored in a fact.
+Facts can be transient (til end of volley) or saved in the user's data across volleys or the bot's data across users.
+They can be accessed by queries.

+A collection of facts can be saved in a fact set (@n) which is an array that can be accessed sequentially from either end or randomly accessed.
+And the array can either use up what you access or remain unchanged.

+Some small amount of text can also be saved on some system variables (%x) for transfer across users or volleys.

 ## User Variables
 User variables are names beginning with $ that can be found in the dictionary and have data (not their name) pointing to text string values.
-Their prefix describes who can see their content.
+Their prefix describes who can see their content and for how long.
 ```
-	$varname - globally visible permanent variable in heap
+	$varname - globally visible  variable in heap lasting permanently across volleys
-	$$varname - globally visible volley transient variable in heap
+	$$varname - globally visible volley transient variable in heap which erases when volley ends
-	$_varname - locally visible transient variable on stack
+	$_varname - locally visible transient variable on stack only visible to the function or topic using them.
 ```
-Permanent variables are saved across volleys in the user's topic file.
-Local variables are only visible within the scope of locality (the current call to the topic or function).

 ## Function Variables

 ```
-	outputmacro: ^myfunc(^var1)
+	outputmacro: ^myfunc(^var1 $_var2)
 ```
+Normally variables to a function are local ones (like $_var2 above), visible only to that function.
+These are in computing terms "call-by-value".

-Function variables like ^var1 are defined in the arguments list of a function (outputmacro/patternmacro) and managed by the system outside of the dictionary.
-They are like $_varnames (local transient) but should be rare and handle pass-by-reference data for the duration of execution of a function.
-They are only visible within the code of that function but they enable write-back onto the caller's variable passed in.
+Function variables like ^var1 are "call-by-reference" variables and allow you to write back onto the caller with a new value.
+They are managed by the system outside of the dictionary.
+They are like $_varnames (local transient) but should be rare.
+Their value is the name of the thing being passed in, not its value.

 ## Match Variables

 Match variables (`_0`) hold text strings directly.
-They use prereserved spaces and thus have limited sizes of strings they can hold (MAX_MATCHVAR_SIZE / 20000 bytes).
+They use pre-reserved spaces and thus have limited sizes of strings they can hold (MAX_MATCHVAR_SIZE / 20000 bytes).
 They are expecting to hold parts of a sentence that have been matched and sentences are limited to 254 words (and words are typically small).
 Any larger data is truncated upon storage.